 Another effect of semaglutide that has interested many is its weight loss effects.
 First off, understand that when someone who struggles with high blood sugar can control it well, this can lead to loss of excess weight and a healthier body.
 However, another weight loss benefit is semaglutide’s ability to decrease hunger.
 Since GLP-1 receptor agonists slow the movement of food from the stomach into the small intestine, patients will feel full faster after eating, and that feeling will last longer.
 Curbing appetite will usually lead to less eating, which results in weight loss.

 If you think that you or your patient may be interested in using semaglutide for either diabetic control or weight loss for obesity, here is some information that you’ll want to ensure you understand.

 Developing a Semaglutide Treatment Plan

-Due to semaglutide’s effect on blood sugar and its ability to suppress appetite, a good faith exam should be performed by a qualified physician or licensed provider prior to a treatment plan.
+Due to semaglutide’s effect on blood sugar and its ability to suppress appetite, a good faith exam should be performed by a qualified physician or licensed provider before a treatment plan.
 This can often be done remotely depending on your state laws.
-This will provide medical personnel to ensure you or your patient’s unique history and medical situation is taken into account before starting treatment and will allow them to review risks, side effects, adverse reactions, and contraindications of use.
+This will allow medical personnel to ensure your or your patient’s unique history and medical situation is taken into account before starting treatment and will allow them to review risks, side effects, adverse reactions, and contraindications of use.

-Finally, an approved, compliant SOP should be followed in regard to treatment.
+Finally, an approved, compliant SOP should be followed regarding treatment.
 This ensures safe administration and proper pre and post-treatment education is conducted.